emuell/phonic/README.md

   - Dynamic control over volume, panning, and playback speed.

 - **Custom Synthesis and DSPs**:
+  - Build simple or complex **DSP graphs** by routing audio through optional sub-mixers.
   - Play custom-built synthesizers or use the optional `dasp` integration for signal generation.
-  - Build complex **DSP graphs** by routing audio through sub-mixers.
-  - Apply built-in effects like reverb, chorus, and filters, or create your own.
+  - Apply custom-built DSP effects or use built-in effects (reverb, chorus, filter, compressor).

 ### Examples